ahojszyk/German-Credit-Card-Classification/README.md

 In this matrix, misclassifying a ‘Bad’ applicant as ‘Good’ incurs a higher cost (5) compared to misclassifying a ‘Good’ applicant as ‘Bad’ (1).

-For a detailed description of each attribute, please refer to the [documentation site](https://www1.beuth-hochschule.de/FB_II/reports/Report-2019-004.pdf).
+For a detailed description of each attribute, please refer this [article](https://www1.beuth-hochschule.de/FB_II/reports/Report-2019-004.pdf).

 ## Data Cleaning